International Defence Exhibition and Seminar: IDEAS 2000

 Mr. Mohammad Rafiq Tarar, President of Islamic Republic of Pakistan, attended the event as Chief Guest.
 Service Chiefs of Pakistan Navy and Airforce were also present at the event.

-There are delegates from 35 countries, with a combined procurement budget of over 20 billion dollars.
+There are delegates from 35 countries, with a combined procurement budget of over 20 billion US dollars.

 IDEAS 2002

 Occurring on 16–19 September 2002 at the Karachi Expo Centre, the seminar element of the conference had expanded by this point to include, over two days, the following themes: "Asian Security Scenario" and "The Asian Defence Market".
 The principal officer in charge of the event was Major General Syed Ali Hamed, then Director General of DEPO, who expected to receive 1500 attendees.
 The event was launched again by President Pervez Musharraf.

 In its second year the event had attracted wide international interest with General Hamid reporting to Dawn newspaper that exhibitors from China, Turkey, France, Russia, Italy, Romania, Ukraine, United Kingdom, USA, UAE and Saudi Arabia were expected to attend.

 By 2002, IDEAS was being touted as the largest commercial event in the history of Pakistan with 45 official delegations from 30 countries attending and 110 exhibition stands from 25 countries.

 In his speech, President Musharraf said the seminar would go a long way in shortening the technological gap between developed and developing countries especially with regards to defence production and preparedness, he welcomed the international delegates: "Their presence positively reflect[ing] the standing that Pakistan holds in the world as well as the excellent relations that it enjoys with a host of nations."